-Squatting is the best way to train the majority of your leg musculature.
-It also trains your ability to rise from a seated or crouched position.
+The squat also trains a key functional movement pattern: your ability to rise from a seated or crouched position.
 So many individuals have lost the capability to perform this basic pattern through neglect.

-Your exercise program MUST include some variation of the squat.
+Your workout plan MUST include some variation of the squat.
 Check out our squat tutorial here to learn the basic barbell squat.

-THE DEADLIFT PATTERN
+THE HIP HINGE PATTERN

-The deadlift trains the hips, hamstrings, glutes and back muscles simultaneously.
+The deadlift trains the hips, hamstrings, glutes, spinal erectors, core and back muscles simultaneously.

-The deadlift also teaches you the correct way to pick up an item off the floor without throwing your back out.
-Strengthening this movement pattern will yield numerous benefits.
-Check out our deadlift tutorial here to learn the basic conventional barbell deadlift.
+The hip-hinge teaches you the correct way to pick up an item off the floor without throwing your back out.
+It is cringe-worthy to see how many individuals pick items up off the floor.